TUN

 Usage Tips

-Currently, Xray does not automatically modify the system routing table.
-You need to manually configure routes to direct data to the created TUN interface; otherwise, it remains just an interface.
+If autoSystemRoutingTable is not configured, you still need to add routes manually to direct traffic to the created TUN interface; otherwise, it remains just an interface.

 If you only want to proxy specific process(es), the process name routing in the Xray routing system will be very useful.